Automakers embrace electric vehicles. But what about buyers?

 Still, encouraging signs emerged in February, when EV sales rose 55% from a year ago to 18,969, according to Edmunds.com.
 Helping boost sales, Schuster said, was the variety of models, plus added incentives and the expectation of stricter pollution limits from the Biden administration.
 Biden favors expanding a tax credit for buying EVs and has pledged to help build 500,000 more charging stations and increase fuel economy requirements.

 Currently, a $7,500 federal tax credit is phased out after an automaker hits 200,000 EV sales.
 GM and Tesla have both exceeded that level, and Nissan is close.
 A bill from Democrats would raise the cap to 600,000.
+Such a move would clearly help Tesla, the world leader in EV sales, which is facing increased competition as other automakers try to catch up.

 The market will tip toward EVs, Schuster predicts, when all these forces line up.